mort1skoda/devDotfiles/README.md

 # dotfiles
 ## WSL Ubuntu 20.04

+### wslUbuntu2004dotfiles

-location for userfiles: /01data/
+* location for userfiles: /01data/

-* ./gp.sh or use the alias gp
+* ./gitPush.sh or use the alias gp
-* cat gp.sh to check how it is done.
+* cat gitPush.sh to see how it is done.
-* alias for cat = c  [c gp.sh]
+* alias for cat = c  [c gitPush.sh]
 * push all the dotfiles in /home/m   (~)

-* also the folders: .config .landscape .local .vifm .vim
+* including the folders: .config .landscape .local .vifm .vim

-exit

-ncluding: WSL Ubuntu 20.04

 ---

-2023-01-13 18:34 Friday:
+* Remember to check out:
+* /0data/devC
+* ....

-devC devHtml devLfs  has its own gp inside each folder.
+devHtml devLfs   they have their own gitPush inside each folder.

-asdfasdf

-dfhdfhgdf

-qwerqwer